wrewsama/obsidian-vault/Source Materials/Books/Site Reliability Engineering.md

     - the product handles the issue automatically
 - case study: Prodtest
     - manual cluster configuration -> automatic checking with Python unit tests -> automatic fixes with the same Python code

+## Release Engineering
+- SREs need to ensure binaries and configs can be built automatically and in a reproducible way
+- Methods of config management
+    - mainline: app applies the latest config
+    - same package: configs and binaries in the same package
+    - config packages: configs packaged into config packages and released alongside binary packages

 ---
 Source: https://www.goodreads.com/book/show/27968891-site-reliability-engineering